jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/sigmoid2.png" style="border:none;width:80%">
 </div>

-We can visualize that the derivative of a sigmoid function behaves like a gate to the loss signal.
+The derivative of a sigmoid function behaves like a gate to the loss signal.
 If the input is > 5 or <-5, the derivative is so small, it blocks most of the loss signal to propagate backwards.
 So, nodes on its left sides learn little.

 In addition, the chain rule in the gradient descent has a multiplication effect.
 If we multiple numbers smaller than one, it diminishes quickly.
 On the contrary, if we multiple numbers greater than one, it explodes.